dalerxli/ray-opto-tweezer-sim/README.md

 The theoretical background for this code is described in Ashkin, 1992.
 Since I couldn't find the code used by Ashkin in his paper, I have decided to write this one.

+The results produced by earlier versions of this program were used in the following publications:

+- Galinskiy et al., "Measurement of particle motion in optical tweezers embedded in a Sagnac interferometer," Opt.
+Express
+- Galinskiy et al., "Counterpropagating Sagnac optical tweezers as an efficient method for 3D trapping in air," LAOP, OSA Technical Digest
+- Isaksson et al., "Manipulation of optically levitated particles", Proceedings of SPIE, Proc.
+SPIE 8810

 ### Current features
 - Calculation of the Q-factor (see Ashkin, 1992 for the definition) is done at a relatively high speed and with controllable precision.
 The Q factor is computed relatively to the power that passes through the lens (not the total incident power on the lens), as this approach seems to be more convenient.